apache/druid/docs/development/extensions-core/kubernetes.md

 Consider this an [EXPERIMENTAL](../experimental.md) feature mostly because it has not been tested yet on a wide variety of long running Druid clusters.

-Apache&circledR; Druid Extension to enable using Kubernetes API Server for node discovery and leader election.
-This extension allows Druid cluster deployment on Kubernetes without Zookeeper.
-It allows running multiple Druid clusters within same Kubernetes Cluster, See `clusterIdentifier` config below.
+Apache&circledR; Druid extension to enable using the Kubernetes&circledR; API Server for node discovery and leader election.
+This extension allows you to deploy a Druid cluster on Kubernetes without Zookeeper and run multiple Druid clusters within the same Kubernetes cluster.
+For more information, see the `clusterIdentifier` configuration below.

 ## Configuration